richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 ### Audio Streaming

+FT900 sends/receives audio to/from RPI in raw PCM 8-bit 16 kHz mono (1 channel) format.

 To communicate with Alexa, FT900 communicates with RPI using Ethernet, WiFi or RS485.

       - Ethernet: using LWIP embedded TCP/IP library